Argentina: Missing navy sub tried contacting bases

 - Sub with 44 in crew was last seen Wednesday; US assets will assist search

-(CNN)The crew of a missing Argentine military submarine tried contacting naval bases seven times, Argentina's Defense Ministry said.
+(CNN)A missing Argentine submarine attempted to contact naval bases via satellite seven times, but communication with the vessel was not established, the nation's defense ministry said.

-The calls were made on Saturday to different bases between 10:52 a.m. and 3:42 p.m. and ranged from four to 36 seconds long, the ministry said in a statement to CNN en Español.
-No communication connection was made.
+The calls came to different bases between 10:52 a.m. and 3:42 p.m.
+Saturday, and lasted between four and 36 seconds, the ministry said in a statement to CNN en Español.

+"We received seven satellite calls that likely came from the submarine San Juan.
+We are working hard to locate it.
+To the families of the 44 crew members: we hope you'll have them home soon," Argentina's Defense Minister Oscar Aguad tweeted.

-The navy said the military is working with a US-based company that specializes in satellite communication to determine the location of the submarine, which has been missing for more than three days.
+The military is working with a US company that specializes in satellite communication to determine the location of the submarine that vanished three days ago.

-The ARA San Juan submarine and the 44 crew members were traveling through the Atlantic Ocean from a base in far southern Argentina's Tierra del Fuego archipelago to its home port in Mar del Plata.
-The vessel had been due to arrive at its destination Sunday.
+The ARA San Juan submarine and its 44 crew members were traveling through the Atlantic Ocean from a base in southern Argentina's Tierra del Fuego archipelago to its home port in Mar del Plata.
+It was scheduled to arrive at its destination Sunday.

 The submarine was last spotted Wednesday in the San Jorge Gulf, a few hundred kilometers off the coast of southern Argentina's Patagonia region and nearly midway between the bases.

+"Currently a powerful low pressure system is causing wind gusts in excess of 70 kph (nearly 45 mph) and churning up the South Atlantic Ocean with swells equivalent to a two-story building.
+This weather will hamper the search efforts for at least the next 48 hours," CNN Meteorologist Derek Van Dam said.

-The Argentine navy said it ordered "all terrestrial communication stations along the Argentine coast to carry out a preliminary and extended search of communications and to listen into all the possible frequencies of the submarine."
+The Argentine navy said it ordered stations along the coast to search their communications and listen into all possible frequencies of the submarine."

-The US Navy said it was helping.
-It planned to deploy a P8-A Poseidon maritime aircraft to Argentina on Saturday, the US Naval Forces Southern Command said in a statement.

-The 21-person US crew had been in El Salvador supporting "counter-illicit trafficking patrol operations," the agency said in a statement.
-The aircraft also had assisted in a search for a South Korean ship that sank in April in the South Atlantic, and more recently, it was sent to Dominica in the aftermath of Hurricane Maria.
+The San Juan is a 65-meter long (213 ft) TR-1700 submarine, powered by one electric and four diesel engines, Argentina's military said.

 The P-3 is a turboprop aircraft capable of long-duration flights, according to NASA.